eghed/ws-ai-coding/README.md

 pip install -r .\requirements.txt
 ```

-Test that the example works by running:
+While the virtual environment is activated, test that the example works by running:

 Unix/MacOS:
 ```bash